rukhvaimo/amplience-hierarchy-chooser-extension/README.md

 ## How to install

-THis extension needs to be [registered](https://amplience.com/docs/development/registeringextensions.html) on a hub within the Dynamic Content application (Developer -> Extensions).
+This extension needs to be [registered](https://amplience.com/docs/development/registeringextensions.html) on a hub within the Dynamic Content application (Developer -> Extensions).

 ![Installation](installation.png)